-The benefits of this kind of approach are that it makes changes more flexible, thus reducing corporate risk and enabling to deploy higher quality and more reliable software products.
+The benefits of this kind of approach are that it makes changes more flexible, thus reducing corporate risk and enabling the deployment of higher quality and more reliable software products.
 This model is quite expensive to implement as there are limited DevOps expert developers available.
 Teams must have flexible resources to ensure an effective DevOps arrangement.

 However, this approach can be a smart choice for projects where requirements are static and specifically defined, and early testing is required.

 The spiral model is a fusion of the SDLC model Iterative and Waterfall with a significant focus on risk analysis.
-The entire process of development is divided into several small phases to be implemented by the teams.
+The entire software development process is divided into several small phases to be implemented by the teams.
 The challenge with the spiral model is to recognize when is the right time to step into the next phase.

-The Spiral model looks appropriate for businesses that aren’t sure about their requirements or projects that are large, complicated, and expensive since it helps development teams to build prototypes earlier and incorporate user feedback in the project early.
-This model can be quite expensive for low and medium risk projects.
+The Spiral model looks appropriate for businesses that aren’t sure about their requirements or projects that are large, complicated, and expensive since it helps development teams to build prototypes earlier and incorporate user feedback into the project early.
+This model can be quite expensive for low and medium-risk projects.

 One of its drawbacks is that it is challenging to determine resources and development costs due to a lack of defined requirements.
 Agile works well, particularly for startups, where speed and flexibility are important.

 The lean approach requires flexibility and a full revision of the working processes and its implementation cost is high.
-This approach is suitable for the organization with strict hardware requirements.
+This approach is suitable for organizations with strict hardware requirements.